Skip to main content

 The earliest start date will be 4 weeks after your landlord gets the improvement notice.

-Improvement notices are often used to deal with category 1 hazards but can also be used for category 2 hazards.
+Improvement notices are often used for category 1 hazards but can sometimes be used for category 2 hazards.

-The council might suspend an improvement notice.
+Sometimes, the council puts an improvement notice on hold.
 For example, if it is a student house and repairs can be done over the summer when the property is empty.

 Emergency remedial action